venkywarriors/Generic-functions-Selenium-java/JavaTitBits.md

 <br><a href="https://www.tutorialspoint.com/why-an-interface-doesn-t-have-a-constructor-whereas-an-abstract-class-have-a-constructor-in-java">Why an interface doesn't have a constructor whereas an abstract class have a constructor in Java?</a>
 <br><a href="https://way2java.com/oops-concepts/java-made-simple-java-private-abstract-method-with-example/">why abstract class private Method</a>
 <br><a href="https://www.tutorialspoint.com/Can-we-overload-or-override-a-static-method-in-Java">Can we overload or override a static method in Java?</a>
+<br><a href="https://www.java67.com/2015/06/can-you-overload-or-override-main-in-java.html?m=1">Can you Overload or Override main method in Java?</a>